kubevault/prometheus-exporter/docs/guides/secret-engines/aws/overview.md

 Before you begin:

-- Install Vault operator in your cluster following the steps [here](/docs/setup/operator/install).
+- Install KubeVault operator in your cluster following the steps [here](/docs/setup/operator/install).

 - Deploy Vault.
 It could be in the Kubernetes cluster or external.